Phoenixmatrix/phoenixmatrix-proxy/README.md

 * [pem](https://github.com/andris9/pem)

 Splitter was ported to React from [bg-splitter](https://github.com/blackgate/bg-splitter).
 Thanks!
-My port isn't polished enough to warrent its own repo, but if anyone is interested, I can do so.
+My port isn't polished enough to warrant its own repo, but if anyone is interested, I can do so.

 ### License